 •Jenette Tandy, age eleven, was the daughter of George Tandy.
 His home was located just northeast of the cemetery on his father Roger’s homestead near the Tandy Lake stop on the interurban.
 George Tandy was the grandfather of Bert Tandy, another Poly High graduate.
 Tandy Lake was located just west of the intersection of Lancaster and Ayers avenues.
 Clip is from the October 2 Telegram.

 •Duncan McRae was born in Tennessee.
 In 1860 he was living on a farm in Maury County.
 He fought with Confederate General Joe Johnston at the Battle of Atlanta.
 By 1880 he was a teacher in Tarrant County.
 By the 1890s he had become county superintendent of schools.
 Duncan McRae died on March 22, 1912 and was buried in the cemetery on March 23.
 Clip is from the March 24 Star-Telegram.

-The East Side elementary school (original building built in 1917, addition in 1937; inset shows front of original building) was named for Duncan McRae.
+The East Side elementary school was named for Duncan McRae.
 According to B. B. Paddock’s 1906 History and Biographical Record of North and West Texas, McRae “takes a most earnest interest in educational affairs in Tarrant County, assisting in county institutes and in other ways lending his influence to maintain a high standard of the schools and promote the intellectual development of the locality.”
 Mae Bruce is Duncan McRae’s great-granddaughter.
 (Photo from FWISD Billy W. Sills Center for Archives.)